 You need a minimum of 2 studies to conduct a meta-analysis, as this is the smallest number that allows statistical pooling of effect estimates.
 However, 2 studies is a theoretical minimum, not a practical recommendation.
 Most methodologists and the Cochrane Handbook recommend having at least 5 studies for basic meta-analysis and 10 or more studies for reliable assessment of heterogeneity, publication bias, and subgroup differences.

 The question of how many studies you need depends on what you want to do with the results.
 A simple pooled effect estimate can be calculated from 2 studies.
-But if you want to assess whether the effect varies across populations (subgroup analysis), investigate sources of variation (meta-regression), test for publication bias, or have confidence in the stability of your estimate (sensitivity analysis), you need substantially more studies.
+But if you want to assess whether the effect varies across populations (subgroup analysis), investigate sources of variation (meta-regression), test for funnel plot bias detection methods, or have confidence in the stability of your estimate (sensitivity analysis), you need substantially more studies.

 The Theoretical Minimum: 2 Studies